Raizo16/Face-Mask-Detection/Z - COMPANY ORGANIZATION.md

 <img src="assets/Faezah.jpeg" width="200" height="auto" />

-**QUEK YAO JING**
+**NUR FAEZAH BINTI ABDUL RAUF**

-Resposiblity:
+Responsibility:
-1. Manage the company staff and organization workflow
+1. Control the workforce and personnel of the corporation.
-2. Making major corporate decisions
+2. Making significant business choices
-3. Manage and allocate the resources of the company
+3. Control and distribute the company's resources
-4. Make sure project meet the dateline
+4. Ensure the job is completed by the deadline.

 <br>